khaledyoussef24/SonnenSeniorTask/README.md

 ### 5. Index File Directory

-- Make files for the NGINX files (Index , pages files and assets)
+- Make files for the NGINX files (Index , pages files and assets) to make the proccess easier for developers to update their files.

 ---